peteroupc/peteroupc.github.io/bernsupp.md

 <a id=Building_the_Lower_and_Upper_Polynomials></a>
 ### Building the Lower and Upper Polynomials

 A _factory function_ _f_(_&lambda;_) is a function for which the Bernoulli factory problem can be solved (see "[**About Bernoulli Factories**](https://peteroupc.github.io/bernoulli.html#About_Bernoulli_Factories)").
 The following are ways to build sequences of polynomials that appropriately converge to a factory function if that function meets certain conditions.
-It would be helpful to plot that factory function using a computer algebra system to see if it belongs to any of the classes of functions described below.
+To determine if the methods are right for _f_(_&lambda;_), a deep mathematical analysis of _f_ is required; it would be helpful to plot that factory function using a computer algebra system to see if it belongs to any of the classes of functions described below.

 **Concave functions.** If _f_ is concave, then **fbelow**(_n_, _k_) can equal _f_(_k_/_n_), thanks to Jensen's inequality.
 One example is _f_(_&lambda;_) = 1&minus; _&lambda;_<sup>2</sup>.